Chinchorro mummies: The red mummy technique

-The red mummy technique (2500 BCE to 2000 BCE) was a technique in which rather than disassemble the body, many incisions were made in the trunk and shoulders to remove internal organs and dry the body cavity.
+The red mummy technique (2500 BC to 2000 BC) was a technique in which rather than disassemble the body, many incisions were made in the trunk and shoulders to remove internal organs and dry the body cavity.
 The head was cut from the body so that the brain could be removed, after which the skin would be pasted back on, which would often just be covered with a clay mask.
 The body was packed with various materials to return it to somewhat more-normal dimensions, sticks used to strengthen it, and the incisions sewn up using reed cord.
 The head was placed back on the body, this time with a wig made from tassels of human hair up to 60 cm long.
 A "hat" made out of black clay held the wig in place.
 Except for the wig and often the (black) face, everything was then painted with red ochre.